sabre1041/iot-ocp/README.md

 ## Validation

-The execution of the script in the previous section will trigger asynchronous builds and deployments of AMQ, Decision Server, and Fuse Integration Service components.
+The execution of the script in the previous section will trigger asynchronous builds and deployments of AMQ, Decision Server, Fuse Integration Service and Software Sensor components.
 Validate the following sections:

 * Validate KIE and FIS builds completed successfully